We meet from 6:30 PM - 9:30 PM in Berkeley, EXCEPT for the last Sunday of the month, when the gathering begins at 7:15 PM.

 Why do we call it T-Group 2.0?
 T-Group originated in the 1940's at National Training Laboratories, and it centers on the sharing of feelings in the present moment.
 Crystallin is deepening and elaborating up on this practice, drawing from her background in Buddhist Psychology, Systems Theory, and Group Psychotherapy, her training at The Matrix Leadership Institute, and her own extensive T-Group practice.
 See the Training, Advanced Practices, and Systems Theory pages to see the updates for yourself.

-Submit Feedback Here
+Ask Questions and/or Submit Feedback Here

 Donate to the T-Group Scholarship Fund

 Donations to the T-Group Scholarship Fund allow individuals who cannot afford the financial contribution to attend our weekly gatherings, closed groups, and intensives.